 - The Customer Acquisition Cost Formula

-- What Do You Include in CAC?
+- What Do You Include in Customer Acquisition Cost?

-- What Not to Include in CAC
+- What Not to Include in Customer Acquisition Cost

 Strategically, reducing your CAC should be one of your priorities.
-After all, customer acquisition can cost up to 7 times more than selling to existing customers, so it makes sense to bring it down, but first, you need to know how to calculate it.
+After all, customer acquisition can cost up to 7 times more than selling to existing customers, so it makes sense to bring it down, but before, you need to know how to calculate it.

 First, you’re going to narrow the scope of your data by identifying the time period you want to evaluate.
 Then you’re going to add up all of your sales and marketing expenses.
 Now divide the sum by the number of new customers you’ve acquired during that period.
 The result is the estimated cost for your company to acquire a new customer.

-The CAC formula is really quite straightforward.
+The customer acquisition cost (CAC) formula is quite straightforward.

 Marketing Costs / The Number of Customer Acquired =